icazzaniga/MDIntrinsicDimension/docs/quickstart.rst

     * "Shell",
     * "SphericalCoordinate".

-    ``Distances`` and ``Dihedrals`` (plural) are modified functions of the MoleculeKit package that accept additional parameters for a more flexible analysis.
+    ``Distances`` and ``Dihedrals`` (plural) functions derived from the MoleculeKit projections module that accept additional parameters for a more flexible analysis.
     The singular form (``Distance`` and ``Dihedral``), still allow to use the original projection.

-Change :mark:`id_method` and :mark:`id_kwargs`.
+3. Change :mark:`id_method` and :mark:`id_kwargs`.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :mark:`id_method` includes ``local``, ``global`` (default "local").

-In case of ``local`` ID estimation, the estimator identifies sub-regions of the dataset based on a shared local feature, in this case time, on which ID is computed.
+In case of ``local`` ID estimation, the estimator identifies sub-regions of the dataset based on a shared local feature (in this case time) on which ID is computed.
 ``global`` ID estimation consists in the computation of a single-summary value of ID for the entire system.
 For a thorought image of the system in MD, we suggest to use ``local``.

 .. code-block:: python